How to Install phpMyAdmin with Nginx (LEMP) on Ubuntu 24.04 LTS

 You will be asked if you want to receive emails from EFF(Electronic Frontier Foundation).
 After choosing Y or N, your TLS certificate will be automatically obtained and configured for you, which is indicated by the message below.

-Troubleshoot Login Error
+Step 7: Troubleshoot phpMyAdmin Login Error

-If you login with MariaDB root account, you may see the following error.
+If you log in with MariaDB root account, you may see the following error.

 #1698 - Access denied for user 'root '@'localhost'